Xzeryn/Elastic-Stack-Docker/README.md

 Using the air-gapped configuration requires chaining multiple docker-compose files due to configuration changes that need to be made to the base configuration.
 This is done using the `-f <filename>` flag when executing the `docker compose` command.

 #### Usage:
-To bring up the basic air-gapped stack (Elasticsearch, Kibana, Fleet Server, EAR, and EPR):
+To bring up the basic air-gapped stack (Elasticsearch, Kibana, Fleet/APM Server, EAR, and EPR):
 ```
 docker compose -f docker-compose.yml -f air-gapped.yml up -d
 ```